Ju-an/U073U5KPQDT-MLOps-WeldSpot/README.md

 |  ├──augmented/: Where augmented images are stored after the preprocess.
 |  ├──splits/: Where the final, splitted (train, valid, test) versions are stored for training.
 |  └──initial.zip: Background class initial data to use with roboflow dataset.
+├──logs/: Where TensorBoard tracking will be stored at.
 ├──models/: Where models are stored.
 |  ├──best:/ Last models kept for future retraining.
 Models saved in Keras format.
 |  └──deploy/: For models deployed to the cloud.
 Models saved in Tensorflow Lite format.